Climate Action Plan

 To reduce our scope 1 & 2, we focus on key emission targets, in line with the recommendations of SBTi (Science Based Target initiative) under the 1.5°C scenario.
 In particular:

-- -50% by 2030 absolute reduction of direct emissions vs 2019 baseline (tCO2e) - target SBTi validated
+• -50% by 2030 absolute reduction of direct emissions vs 2019 baseline (tCO2e) - target SBTi validated

-- 77% by 2030 electricity consumption by renewable sources, reaching 100% by 2040 at the latest
+• 77% by 2030 electricity consumption from renewable sources, reaching 100% by 2040 at the latest

 Off-setting activities were not considered in the definition of the target, and the associated decarbonization action plan.